ossillate-inc/packj/README.md

 ## How it works

 - It first downloads the metadata from the registry using their APIs and analyze it for "risky" attributes.
 - To perform API analysis, the package is downloaded from the registry using their APIs into a temp dir.
 Then, packj performs static code analysis to detect API usage.
+API analysis is based on [MalOSS](https://github.com/osssanitizer/maloss), a research project from our group at Georgia Tech.
 - Vulnerabilities (CVEs) are checked by pulling info from OSV database at [OSV](https://osv.dev)
 - All risks detected are aggregated and reported